vickumar1981/svalidate/README.md

 ---
 ### 4. Validating With

 Sometimes, validation depends on an external value.
-This is where we can use the `.validateWith()` syntax.
+This is where we can use the `.validateWith[T](t: T)` syntax.

-Let's say we have a `Contacts` class which contains an optional list of Facebook and Twitter contacts.
+Let's say we have a `Contacts` class which contains an optional list of Facebook and Twitter emails.

 Each user in our system also has a `ContactSettings` object, that determines the validation the user's `Contacts`